-The story of a dog named Royal is a disturbing example of what could happen to companion animals.
-Royal was a loved, elderly dog who lived his entire life with his human companion, Laurie Bishop.
+The story of Royal is a disturbing example of what could happen to companion animals.
+Royal was a much loved, elderly dog who lived his entire life with his human companion, Laurie Bishop.
 One sad day, Royal wandered off his property.
 Someone found him and took him to the local pound, thinking this friendly dog would be safe and even expressed an interest in adopting him.
-Instead, the pound sold him, illegally, to a research facility.
+Instead, the pound sold him to a research facility.

-Quebec and Ontario are the largest users of dogs and cats for experimental purposes.
-Please help us amend the Animals for Research Act to ban the use of lost pets from Ontario municipal pounds and shelters from animal experimentation and to ban the import of lost, stray or abandoned pets for experimentation from Quebec and other provinces in Canada.
+Ontario is one of the largest users of dogs and cats for experimental purposes.
+Please help us amend the Animals for Research Act to ban the use of lost pets from Ontario municipal pounds and shelters from animal experimentation and to ban the import of pet dogs and cats for experimentation from outside Ontario.